Premixed Concrete Award 2020

 (b) A casual employee must be paid for a minimum of 3 hours on each day the employee is employed.

-[New 11.3 inserted by PR723954 ppc 20Nov20;11.3 renumbered as 11.2 by PR733893 from 27Sep21]
+[New 11.3 inserted by PR723954 ppc 20Nov20; 11.3 renumbered as 11.2 by PR733893 from 27Sep21]

-11.2 When a casual employee works overtime,they must be paid the overtime rates in clause 20.2.
+11.2 When a casual employee works overtime, they must be paid the overtime rates in clause 20.2.

-[11.3 renumbered as 11.4 by PR723954;11.4 renumbered as 11.3 and renamed and substituted by PR733893 from 27Sep21]
+[11.3 renumbered as 11.4 by PR723954; 11.4 renumbered as 11.3 and renamed and substituted by PR733893; renamed and substituted by PR777287 from 27Aug24]

 12.1 All employees covered by this award must be classified according to the structure set out in clause 12.4.